eclipse-tractusx/bpdm/docs/developer/testing-guide.md

 // ...
 20 more fields
 ```

-Write the assertion once in `GateAssertRepositoryV7` and call it from every test that needs it.
+Write the assertion once in the assertion repository and call it from every test that needs it.
 Duplicated assertion logic means that when the DTO changes, every test that duplicated the logic must be updated.

 ### Testing multiple scenarios in one test method